The Foundation Credential

 What is IBBFA?

-IBBFA — International Ballet Barre Fitness Association — is the foundation credential for barre instruction, certifying the safety, biomechanics, and scope-of-practice knowledge every barre instructor needs regardless of method or lineage.
-Founded in 2008, IBBFA has certified over 7,000 instructors across 40+ countries through a five-tier credential hierarchy with a public verification registry, scope-of-practice training, and continuing education credits recognized by seven major fitness organizations: ACE, NASM, AFAA, ISSA, CanFitPro, NPCP, and AUSactive.
+IBBFA, International Ballet Barre Fitness Association, is the foundation credential for barre instruction, certifying the safety, biomechanics, and scope-of-practice knowledge every barre instructor needs regardless of method or lineage.
+Founded in 2008, IBBFA has certified over 7,000 instructors across 40+ countries through a five-tier credential hierarchy with a public verification registry, scope-of-practice training, continuing education credits recognized by eight major fitness organizations (ACE, NASM, AFAA, ISSA, CanFitPro, NPCP, AUSactive, ACSM), and REPs Endorsed Qualification status in the United Kingdom.

 How do I verify a barre instructor's credentials?

-Search the IBBFA registry at ibbfa.org/verify by instructor name or Registry ID to confirm credential level, Active status, specialties earned, and expiration date.
+Search the IBBFA registry at ibbfa.org/verify by instructor name or Registry ID to confirm credential level, Active or Lapsed status, specialties earned, and expiration date.
 Verification is free and requires no login.
-IBBFA operates the only public verification registry for barre instructor credentials.
+For credentials issued by other organizations, use that issuer's verification process or request direct confirmation.

 Is IBBFA the same as ABT, Bootybarre, or Barre Intensity?